megdanahy/MDanahy_Portfolio/README.md

 Higher Education Enrollment Analytics []
 - WORK IN PROGRESS
 - Utilizing IPED National Center for Education Statistics' enrollment data from 2024 to gain insight on enrollment trends from univarsities across the nation.
-- An SQL/Python project to practice and demonstrate my skills in SQL, ETL, and python analytics. working to remain familiar with SQL commands, JOINS, Database Management, and data normalization.
+- An SQL/Python project to practice and demonstrate my skills in SQL, ETL, and python analytics.
+Working to maintain familiarity with SQL commands, JOINS, Database Management, and data normalization.

 ---